pragsmike/PromptCritical/docs/prompt-templating.md

 produce a complete prompt, you must supply some strings that are substituted for the placeholders.
 We call these placeholders *fields*.

-The placeholder is encoded as the field name, kebab-case in all caps, surrounded by pairs of curly braces like this `{{FIELD-NAME}}`.
+The placeholder is encoded as the field name, conventionally in all caps, surrounded by pairs of curly braces like this `{{FIELD-NAME}}`.

+NOTE: Certain types of prompts MUST have particular field names.
+   * Object prompts MUST have a field `{{INPUT_TEXT}}`.
+   * Meta prompts MUST have a field `{{OBJECT_PROMPT}}`

 There is a function `llm.templater/expand` that accepts a prompt template and a set of strings, and returns a filled-in, complete template.